ktbs/ktbs/doc/source/concepts/abstract_api.rst

 ::

     Resource

-      get_uri() → uri
+      get_id() → sre
+          return the URI of this resource relative to its "containing" resource; basically, this is short 'id' that could have been used to create this resource in the corresponding 'create_X' method get_uri() → uri
-      get_sync_status() → str
+          return the absolute URI of this resource get_sync_status() → str
           return "ok" if the resource is in sync with the data at its URI, else any other string describing the reason why it is not.